thaiminhpv/Water-Testing-Instant-WTI/README.md

 ## About

 Water Testing Instant (WTI) is one project of the LMAN team in FPT Edu Hackathon 2019.

+WTI is a portable device that allows users to test the purity of the water subject, integrated with Android App and Cloud Computing to perform AI prediction.

 This repository contains embedded code.
 View the [Mobile implementation](https://github.com/hoangtrungnguyen/WaterTestingInstant) and [Backend](https://github.com/DAN3002)